stjude/sjcloud-data-transfer-app/README.md

 }
 ```

-After making these changes, you are ready to go!
-We recommend that you use the following command in the background to continuously recompile the code as you make changes:
+After making these changes, you are good to go!
+We recommend that in practice, you use the following command in a separate tab to recompile the code as you make changes:

 ```bash
 # continuously recompile frontend/backend code